interpretmedia/savetolunatask/README.md

-on# Save to LunaTask — Chrome Extension v2.1
+## Save to LunaTask — Chrome Extension v2.1

 Select text on any webpage or web app → right-click → save directly to LunaTask.